 The rule of thumb is that easyPDF Printer SDK always requires Loader on the server side.
 The other SDKs do not.

-Beginning with easyPDF SDK 8, users have a choice between Loader Service and Impersonation.
+Beginning with easyPDF SDK 8, users have a choice between the Loader Service and Impersonation.

 The easyPDF SDK Loader Service has been a part of the product for a very long time.
 It is based on the idea of running a system service under a desktop user account.
 All easyPDF function calls are tunneled through this service, therefore impersonating a desktop user.